pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/13_prices_buttons.md

 ![Image of the Prices - Buttons module list items in cms](https://raw.githubusercontent.com/pinkpigeondocs/Pink-Pigeon-Documentation/master/docs/6_Modules/images/13_prices_buttons_cms.png)

 You may add up to 8 buttons to your price list.
+Items without either a description or file will not show.

 The buttons are fully responsive and arrange themselves dynamically based on the device (or screen width) they are viewed on.